Navandis/expedition-guild-idle/docs/current_milestone.md

-# Current Milestone — Day 3
+# Current Milestone — Multi-Slot Expeditions

 ## Milestone Name
-Light Progression + Persistence Layer
+Two-Slot Expedition Flow

 ## Goal
-Extend the working expedition loop with the first lightweight progression systems and a basic persistence layer.
+Expand the prototype from a single active expedition into a small multi-slot version of the core loop.

 This milestone is successful when the player can:
-- complete expeditions and earn resources
-- spend gold on visible guild upgrades
-- see simple discovery progress in a Codex screen
-- close and reopen the game without losing core prototype progress
+- run up to 2 expeditions at the same time
+- see both slots clearly from the Home / Guild Hall screen
+- dispatch new expeditions while another slot is already active
+- handle multiple completed expeditions safely through pending reports
+- save/load this multi-slot state correctly

-This milestone should deepen the current loop without widening the project scope.
+This milestone is intended to improve the feel of the loop without widening the game design.

 ---

 ## Current Repo State
 Already working:
-- main screen flow and runtime screen hosting
-- expedition board generation and selection
+- expedition generation and expedition board
 - dispatch confirmation flow
-- one active expedition at a time
-- expedition completion and report generation
+- expedition completion and reports
 - reward collection
-- visible runtime resource totals

-Not yet implemented:
+- resources
-- purchasable guild upgrades
+- upgrades
-- codex / discovery tracking
+- codex/discoveries
-- save/load persistence across game restarts
+- save/load persistence
+- debug reset and debug complete tools

+Current limitation:
+- only one expedition can be active at a time
+- one pending report blocks further dispatch

 ---

 ## In Scope

 ### Systems in scope
-- JSON-driven guild upgrades
-- visible upgrade purchasing with gold
-- applying simple upgrade effects to future expeditions where relevant
-- codex tracking for completed discoveries using a deliberately simple rule
-- codex screen for viewing discoveries
-- basic save/load using plain JSON
-- restoring prototype state on restart
+- support exactly 2 active expedition slots
+- replace single active expedition state with a 2-slot structure
+- replace single pending report state with a queue or list of pending reports
+- keep expedition completion logic per slot
+- keep reward collection one-time and safe
+- preserve existing upgrade effects, codex discovery recording, and save/load behavior

 ### UI in scope
-- Guild Upgrades screen
+- Home / Guild Hall must show 2 expedition slots clearly
+- each slot should show:
-- Codex / Discoveries screen
+  - empty / active / completed state
-- basic buttons/navigation from Home to Upgrades and Codex
-- simple save/load integration that does not require a dedicated save UI
+  - expedition name when occupied
+  - remaining time when active
+- pending reports should be visible as a count or list
+- opening reports should work cleanly when multiple reports exist
+- Expedition Board should allow dispatch while at least one slot is free
+- Dispatch flow should clearly explain when all slots are full

 ### Save data in scope
-- resources
-- purchased upgrades
-- codex discoveries
-- active expedition state
+- 2 active expedition slots
-- pending report state if practical
+- pending reports queue/list
+- all current resource / upgrade / codex state

 ---

 ## Explicitly Out of Scope
 Do not implement any of the following during this milestone:

+- more than 2 expedition slots
+- specialist assignment per slot
+- team composition
+- slot-specific upgrades
+- report comparison screen
+- bulk collect all reports
+- offline catch-up redesign
 - prestige
-- specialists
+- contracts
-- multiple simultaneous expeditions
+- events
-- deep collection set bonuses
-- artifact crafting or item inventories
-- offline progress / catch-up
-- migration/versioning beyond a simple safe prototype approach
-- backend / online systems
+- inventory systems
-- monetization
+- deeper codex mechanics
-- polish animations
-- broad architecture refactors unless required for correctness
+- refactoring unrelated systems unless required for correctness

 ---

 ## Design Constraints
 - Godot 4
 - GDScript only
-- keep implementation simple, readable, and prototype-friendly
+- keep implementation simple and readable
-- use plain JSON for content and save data
-- keep upgrade effects intentionally small and understandable
-- codex discovery logic should be intentionally simple
-- no speculative architecture
+- prefer explicit data structures over clever abstractions
+- preserve current screen flow where possible
-- do not reorganize the repo structure
+- do not redesign the prototype around party/team systems yet
+- keep this milestone focused on “2 concurrent expeditions” only

+---

+## Core Design Decisions
+To keep complexity low, use these rules:

+1. The prototype supports exactly 2 expedition slots.
+2. Dispatch should use the first available free slot automatically.
+3. If both slots are full, dispatch is blocked with clear messaging.
+4. Completed expeditions should create pending reports in a queue/list.
+5. Reports should be opened and collected one at a time.
+6. Reward collection remains one-time only.
+7. Debug tools should continue to work with the new multi-slot model.

 ---